Binary to Octal Converter

 This is the essential quick-reference table for binary to octal conversion.
 Each 3-bit binary group maps to exactly one octal digit:

-This table covers all 256 values from decimal 0 to 255 with their binary and octal equivalents.
-For values beyond 255, apply the same 3-bit grouping method to convert any binary number to octal.
+This table covers all 8 possible 3-bit patterns.
+For values beyond 7, apply the grouping method to convert any binary number to octal.

 Convert 1101011 to Octal